 The National Honey Board has also created a number of recipes that may be awesome to try out should you have a hankering for honey with your water:

-Looking for something a little more exotic and unusual?
+Looking for something a little more exotic?
 Try out these anti-oxidant treats offered up by experts that will have you feeling refreshed and hydrated all day long.
+We hope you enjoy the benefits of fruit infused water as much as we do.

 "Add some basil, cayenne pepper, grapefruit and cucumber to water.
 Basil for anti-oxidants, cayenne pepper helps boost metabolism, grapefruit adds some sweetness, potassium and vitamin C, and cucumber helps promote collagen growth in skin."

-Recommended by Seth Maynard, Fitness & Cycling Instructor, SWERVE Fitness in New York City
+Recommended by Seth Maynard, SWERVE Fitness in New York City